-Name of Participant: Grant Date: Target Number of PSUs: [•] (the "Target PSUs") Award Type: The Award represents the right to receive shares of Common Stock in an amount from $[\bullet]$ % to $[\bullet]$ % of the Target PSUs.
-The Award shall vest and become earned and nonforfeitable upon (i) the Participant's satisfaction of the Service Requirement (as defined below) and (ii) the Committee's certification of the final level of achievement of the Performance Goals (as defined below).
-PSUs that become earned upon satisfaction of the Service Requirement and the Performance Goals are referred to herein as " Earned PSUs ."
-Performance Period: Service Requirement: Except as otherwise provided in the Standard Terms and Conditions, the Participant must remain continuously employed by or providing services to the Company or its Subsidiaries from the Grant Date through the date following the end of the Performance Period when the Committee certifies the final achievement of the Performance Goals (such date the " Vesting Date " and such condition, the " Service Requirement ").
-Performance Goals: The " Performance Goals " is set forth on Exhibit C attached hereto.
+[●] (the "Target PSUs") The Award represents the right to receive shares of Common Stock in an amount from [●]% to [●]% of the Target PSUs.
+The Award shall vest and become earned and nonforfeitable upon (i) the Participant's satisfaction of the Service Requirement (as defined below) and (ii) the Committee's certification of the final level of achievement of the Performance Goal (as defined below).
+PSUs that become earned upon satisfaction of the Service Requirement and the Performance Goal are referred to herein as "Earned PSUs."
+The "Service Requirement" is set forth on Exhibit C attached hereto.
+The "Performance Goal" is set forth on Exhibit C attached hereto.